Mumbai 26/11 plotter Rana arrested, NIA set to overcome double jeopardy clause

 During the discussion, the NIA quoted that there is nothing that prevents Rana from being sent to India unlike Headley who has a plea bargain deal with the US.
 The NIA officials said that according to the chargesheet filed by them Rana had forged documents along with Headley as per the instructions of the Lashkar-e-Tayiba and this was a punishable offence.

-However, since Rana is sentenced to a 14 year jail term in the US, the Department of Justice raised the question of double jeopardy.
+However, since Rana is sentenced to a 14-year jail term in the US, the Department of Justice raised the question of double jeopardy.
 They sought to know from the NIA whether sentencing Rana twice would not lead to double jeopardy.

 No Indian agency has questioned Rana so far.
 There have been legal complications due to which the questioning has not taken place.
 I n the case of Headley, the NIA cannot seek his extradition due to a plea bargain agreement which he entered into following his arrest.